Capstone-Projects-2022-Fall/project-attendance-face-recognition/documentation/docs/system-architecture/design.md

 ### Sequence Diagram for Use Case #1
 ![image](https://user-images.githubusercontent.com/78066498/192402371-df135234-e90f-4f52-bed1-8529693a1981.png)
 1. User story:
-As a professor, I want to have attendance taken automatically.
+As a professor, I want to have attendance taken automatically at a specific time of the class.
 Use case:
--	Admin user signs in
+- An admin user signs in through canvas
+- They click on attendance from the navigation menu on the left
--	Select the desired class
+- As they are redirected to the home page, they select the desired class
--	Then they set the time for attendance once during beginning of the semester
+- Next, they set a recurring days and time for attendance during beginning of the semester
--	The system sends links automatically to the students for that time every class day
+- The system opens the attendance automatically to each student for that set time every class

 ### Sequence Diagram for Use Case #2
 ![image](https://user-images.githubusercontent.com/78066498/192402541-19ed10a9-935e-4e43-b73e-033c98cdb08b.png)
 2. User story:
-As continuing student, I can directly login through canvas and use it for attendance.
+As an enrolled student, I can directly login through canvas and use it for attendance.
 Use case:
--	If the user is a student, they receive and access the link from professor
 - If the student already is registered for the application, they can login directly using their credentials
+- If the user is a student, they login to canvas using their credentials
+- They receive and access the link from professor
+- The student clicks on take attendance
+- The student gives permission for the application to use the camera
--	Student looks at the camera
+- The student looks at the camera
 - The system matches the face
--	The system marks the attendance
+- The system marks the attendance as present

 ### Sequence Diagram for Use Case #3
 ![image](https://user-images.githubusercontent.com/78066498/192679265-ce3a0ba6-12c6-4176-9f41-ee93a66ed3ff.png)
 3. User story:
 As a professor, I want to have real time access of the attendance and adjust anything if needed and get report of students’ attendance.
 Use case:
--	Admin user signs in
+- An admin user signs in through canvas
--	Automatic link is sent to students to record their attendance
+- They click on attendance from the navigation menu on the left
--	Once the class is done, they go to their account, click on ‘View Report’ tab
+- As they are redirected to the home page and once the class is finished, they click on the 'Reports' tab
--	Then they select the specific class to view the report
+- Then they select a specific class to view the report
 - Once selected, the report can be seen
 - If they want to make any adjustments, they can click on ‘Record manually’ to make changes

 ### Sequence Diagram for Use Case #4
 ![image](https://user-images.githubusercontent.com/17518043/192659155-39a491aa-2339-4616-b64e-af07909343e4.png)
 4. User Story:
 As a student, if I’m unable to get my attendance recorded after multiple attempts, I want an alternative method to verify my presence and let the professor know my trouble.
 Use Case:
--	If the user is student, they receive and access the link
--	They login directly to the application using credentials
+- They click on attendance from the navigation menu on the left
+- The student clicks on take attendance
+- The student gives permission for the application to use the camera
 - Then the student looks at the camera to record the attendance
--	But the system has trouble recognizing the student even after multiple tries
+- The system has trouble recognizing the student and displays error message, even after multiple tries
--	Then the student clicks the ‘Need Help’ button to report the issue to the professor
+- The student then clicks the ‘Need Help’ button to report the issue to the professor
--	Now the professor gets notified that the specific student user has issue marking attendance
+- The professor gets notified that the specific student user has an issue marking their attendance

 ### Sequence Diagram for Use Case #5
 ![image](https://user-images.githubusercontent.com/17518043/192659169-8855818d-9fef-483e-b140-d9892e951a60.png)
 5. User Story:
 As a new student using the attendance system for the first time, I want the access the attendance.
 Use Case:
-- If the user is new student, they login to canvas
+- If the user is a new student, they login to canvas using their credentials
+- They click on attendance from the navigation menu on the left
-- They access attendance system through a link
+- They authorize the access of the AFR application
-- They have option to either upload or capture picture of their's to add to data set
+- They then upload a few pictures of themself to add to the data set
-- Once finished, they can go ahead to record their attendance by scanning their face
+- Once finished, they can go to home and click on take attendance
+- The student gives permission for the application to use the camera and record their attendance
-- Once recorded, they can exit out of the application
+- Once the attendance is recorded, they can exit out of the application

 ### Sequence Diagram for Use Case #6
 ![image](https://user-images.githubusercontent.com/78066498/192679337-da45d591-8f20-4a3c-8242-172cd9b54b09.png)
 6. User Story:
-As a professor, I want to the system to send automatic links for every class.
+As a professor, I want the system to send automatic links for every class.
 Use Case:
-- Admin user signs in
+- An admin user signs in
-- They set automatic link generation
+- They set up automatic link generation
-- Schedule the link to send during the days of the class and time
+- They then schedule the link to send during the days of the class at a specific time
-- Saves it and now the links are sent automatically
+- The professor saves this setting and now the links are sent automatically